Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Experiments

 \subsection{Dimensionality Reduction via Group ICA}

-Group Independent Component Analysis (Group ICA)~\cite{Hyvarinen1999, Beckmann2004} is a widely used data-driven technique in neuroimaging that decomposes fMRI data into independent spatial and temporal components.
+Group Independent Component Analysis (Group ICA)~\cite{Hyvarinen1999}~\cite{Beckmann2004} is a widely used data-driven technique in neuroimaging that decomposes fMRI data into independent spatial and temporal components.
 These components represent distinct neural processes or functional networks.
 Group ICA reduces the dimensionality of high-dimensional fMRI data while preserving significant information and isolating biologically interpretable brain networks.

-In this study, we use Group ICA features as model inputs for both single-label and multi-label learning.
+In this study, we use Group ICA features as inputs.
 These features encapsulate complex brain activity patterns in a compact representation, enhancing expressiveness and facilitating brain network-level analysis.
 We hypothesize that this approach will improve model interpretability and predictive performance by leveraging the reduced dimensionality and biologically relevant features.